-With a 1-GHz bandwidth scope, we have a much more accurate picture of this signal, as shown in Figure 5.
-When we select a rise time measurement on this scope, we measure approximately 600 ps.
-This measurement is providing us with approximately 20% measurement accuracy and may be a very acceptable measurement solution-especially if budgets are tight.
+With an Agilent 1-GHz MS07104A bandwidth scope, we have a much more accurate picture of this signal, as shown in Figure 5.
+When we select a rise time measurement on this scope. we measure approximately 550 ps.
+This measurement is providing us with approximately 10% measurement accuracy and may be a very acceptable measurement solution - especially if capital funding is an issue.
 However, even this measurement using a 1-GHz bandwidth scope might be considered borderline.
-If we want to make edge-speed measurements with greater than 3% accuracy on this signal with 500 ps edge speeds, we really need to use a scope with 2-GHz bandwidth or higher, as we determined in the walk-through example earlier.
+If we want to make edgespeed measurements with greater than 3% accuracy on this signal with 500ps edge speeds, we really need to use a scope with 2 GHz bandwidth or higher, as we determined in the walk-through example earlier.

-With a 2-GHz bandwidth scope, now we are seeing an accurate representation of this clock signal along with a very accurate rise time measurement of approximately 520 ps, as shown in Figure 6.
+With a 2 GHz bandwidth scope, now we are seeing an accurate representation of this clock signal along with a very accurate rise time measurement of approximately 495 ps, as shown in Figure 6.